PierrunoYT/replicate-minimax-image-01-mcp-server/README.md

 ## Subject Reference

-For consistent character generation across multiple images, you can provide a `subject_reference` URI that the model will use as a reference for maintaining character consistency.
+For consistent character generation across multiple images, you can provide a `subject_reference` URI pointing to a character reference image (human face) that the model will use as a reference for maintaining character consistency.

 ## Output

-Generated images are automatically downloaded to a local `images/` directory with descriptive filenames in WebP format.
+Generated images are automatically downloaded to a local `images/` directory with descriptive filenames in JPEG format.
 The response includes:

 - Local file paths
 - Original URLs